 The other upside to the Kizen is that while it doesn’t offer the best ability, it is cheap.
 It’s almost half of what the LuminAID costs.
 There is a case between this and the lifetime warranty to make it the most cost-effective, even if it is the most basic product on the list.

 Ultimately there’s really nothing terribly special about the Kizen.
-It doesn’t have any unique features or special abilities that set it above any other solar lanterns for camping.
+It doesn’t have any unique features or special abilities that set it above any other solar lanterns for camping trips.

-- The cheapest of the solar-powered lanterns on this list is coming at almost half the price of the LuminAID.
+- The cheapest of the solar lanterns on this list is coming at almost half the price of the LuminAID.

 - The lifetime warranty is even better than the 18-month warranty offered by Roxicosly.

-- It has the worst lumen output at 65 lumens.
-That’s even worse than the MPOWERD or the LuminAID.
+- Low lumen output at 65 lumens.
+Lower than the MPOWERD or the LuminAID.

 - The 12-hour battery life makes it as long-lasting as the AGPTEK.

 - Only basic charging through the solar panel and USB port.

 - It is only water-resistant and not waterproof like the MPOWERD or the LuminAID.